aifimmunology/repro-vrd-tea-seq/README.md

 ## Interactive Dash App
 An interactive app for exploration of DEG results was implemented in the Dash framework for Python.
 Code used to generate this app is linked as a submodule to this repository in `repro-vrd-tea-seq-deg-app/`.

+## Legal Information

+### License

+The license for this package is available on Github in the file [LICENSE in this repository](https://github.com/aifimmunology/repro-vrd-tea-seq/blob/master/LICENSE)

+### Level of Support

+We are not currently supporting this code, but simply releasing it to the community AS IS but are not able to provide any guarantees of support.
+The community is welcome to submit issues, but you should not expect an active response.